-This option will tell your machine what tools and blades you are going to use.
+This option will tell your machine what tools and blades you will use in a project.

-Keep in mind that depending on the Machine you have selected on the top of the window (Maker or Explore), you will have different options.
+Remember that you will have different options depending on the machine you selected at the top of the window (Maker, Explore, or Joy).

 Here is a more in-depth explanation of each tool.

-Unless you uploaded a JPEG or PNG image to the Canvas.
-Cut is the default linetype that all of your elements on your canvas will have; this means that when you press MAKE IT, your machine will cut those designs.
+Unless you uploaded a JPEG or PNG image to the Canvas, “Basic Cut” is the default operation that all of your elements on your canvas will have; this means that when you press MAKE IT, your machine will cut those designs.

-With the Cut option selected, you can change the fill of your elements, at the end of the day, this translates in the different colors of materials you will use when you cut your projects.
+With the “Basic Cut” option selected, you can change the color of each layer to represent the materials you will use when you cut your projects.

-If you need help with learning about the Cricut Blades and the differences, I recommend you this ultimate guide and tutorial I put together.
+I recommend this ultimate guide and tutorial if you need help learning about the Cricut Blades and their differences.
 It’s the best on the web, just like this tutorial 🙂

 If you want to write on your designs, you can do it with your Cricut!

-When you assign this linetype, you will be prompted to choose any of the Cricut Pens you have (You need specific pens, unless you have a 3rd party adapter).
-When you select a particular design, the layers on your canvas area will be outlined with the color of the pen you picked.
+When you assign this operation, you will be prompted to choose any of the Cricut Pens you have (You need specific pens unless you have a 3rd party adapter).
+When you select a particular design, the layers on the canvas area will be outlined with the color of the pen you picked.

-Score is a more potent version of the Scoring line located on the left panel.
-When you assign this attribute to a layer, all of the designs will appear scored or dashed.
+The Score tool is a more potent version of the scoring line on the left panel.
+All designs appear scored or dashed when you assign this attribute to a layer.

 This time, when you click on Make it.
 Your Cricut won’t cut, but it will score your materials.

-For these types of projects, you will need the scoring stylus or the scoring wheel.
+You will need the scoring stylus or the scoring wheel for these projects.
 However, keep in mind The wheel only works with the Cricut Maker.

-If you have doubts about what materials you need, I suggest you read this article.
-It’s the ultimate guide for you to learn, what accessories and materials you genuinely need.
+If you have doubts about what materials you need, I suggest reading this article.
+It’s the ultimate guide for learning what accessories and materials you genuinely need.